Revisiting the phenomenologically emergent dark energy model: is non-zero equation of state of dark matter favored by DESI DR2?: Results and discussions

 \section{Results and discussions}

 In this section, we shall report the constraint results of the cosmological parameters.
 We consider the PEDE and PEDE+$w_{\rm dm}$ models to perform a cosmological analysis using current observational data, including the DESI, CMB, DESY5, and PantheonPlus data.
-We show the $1\sigma$ and $2\sigma$ posterior distribution contours for various cosmological parameters in the PEDE and PEDE+$w_{\rm dm}$ models in Figs.~\ref{fig1}--\ref{fig3}.
-The $1\sigma$ errors for the marginalized parameter constraints are summarized in Table~\ref{tab2}.
-We plot the best-fit curves for the CMB temperature power spectra of the $\Lambda$CDM model and the PEDE+$w_{\rm dm}$ model, obtained from the CMB data, as shown in Fig.~\ref{fig4}.
-We compare the best-fit predictions for the three different types of (rescaled) distances obtained by DESI BAO measurements using CMB+DESI data in the $\Lambda$CDM and PEDE+$w_{\rm dm}$ models, as shown in Fig.~\ref{fig5}.
-Finally, we compare $\ln \mathcal{B}_{ij}$ of the PEDE and PEDE+$w_{\rm dm}$ models relative to the $\Lambda$CDM model using the current observational data, as shown in Fig.~\ref{fig6}.
+We show the $1\sigma$ and $2\sigma$ posterior distribution contours for various cosmological parameters in the PEDE and PEDE+$w_{\rm dm}$ models in figures~\ref{fig1}--\ref{fig3}.
+The $1\sigma$ errors for the marginalized parameter constraints are summarized in table~\ref{tab2}.
+We plot the best-fit curves for the CMB temperature power spectra of the $\Lambda$CDM and PEDE+$w_{\rm dm}$ models, obtained from the CMB data, as shown in figure~\ref{fig4}.
+We compare the best-fit predictions for the three different types of (rescaled) distances obtained by DESI BAO measurements using CMB+DESI data in the $\Lambda$CDM and PEDE+$w_{\rm dm}$ models, as shown in figure~\ref{fig5}.
+Finally, we compare $\ln \mathcal{B}_{ij}$ of the PEDE and PEDE+$w_{\rm dm}$ models relative to the $\Lambda$CDM model using the current observational data, as shown in figure~\ref{fig6}.